Old Major (for students declaring their major by Spring 2020)

 Graduation Writing Assessment Requirement

-Passing the Writing Placement Assessment with a score of 10, or completing History 390W or another approved upper division writing course (W) with a grade of C (2.0) or better.
-This requirement is a prerequisite for enrolling in History 400.
+Completing History 390W or another approved upper division writing course (W) with a grade of C (2.0) or better.
+This requirement is a prerequisite for enrolling in History 400 and the two 400 level seminars.

 A minimum of 30 upper division units in history to include History 400 (three units) and three units from History 450, 451, or 452.
-In addition, 24 upper division units in history must be completed from the following fields, with a minimum of six units in each:
+It is also important that you work diligently with your History 400 professor to pass the course with a C or better.
+Failing to pass that course will require you to repeat it before completing your final capstone requirement (450, 452 or 452) which will likely delay your graduation.
+In addition, 24 upper division units in history must be completed from the following fields, with a completion of eight, not six, classes in the A, B, and C categories.
+There is a minimum requirement of two classes in each category, but completing ONLY two of each will leave you short.

-Said differently, students will take six or more units in each area (A, B, and C), to total 24 units.
-In addition, at least one of these area courses (three of the 24 units) must cover a non-western region.
+Said differently, students will take 8 courses total, at least 6 or more units in each area (A, B, and C), to total 24 units.
+In addition, at least one of these area courses (three of the 24 units) must cover a non-western region (see degree requirements below).

 The non-western courses include: